panukettu/vscode-solidity/README.md

   - validation is currently disabled in t.sol or s.sol files.
 - .solhintignore works (atleast at one point it did)
 - removes Nethereum, Solium and dApproject related things.

+## ISSUES

+- base extension compilation most likely crashes if you have huuuuge source files
+- t.sol and s.sol files have validation mechanism disabled for now (too unstable on big repos)
+- use "solidity.lens.diagnostics.clear" command if things get too heavy on UI.
+- go to definition will probably at times show eg. "click to show 3 definitions" - it will rather force definitions than not have one.
+- no idea how this runs on other hardware than apple silicon setup

 _for feature ideas just https://github.com/panukettu/vscode-solidity_
 _probably moving this extension to some more comfy fork later buuut this works for now_